HUMAN LIFE AND MORAL CODES

 If sanctuaries struggle now, just imagine the chaos that would rain down if their sector were told they had to take on added swathes of such livestock.
 They just won’t be able to handle the pressure.

-In agriculture, farm animals are bred more intensely that they would if left to themselves in the wild.
-So PETA’s idea would certainly reduce the numbers.
-But wouldn’t this technically be reducing the amount of animals actually being given the chance to live a life?
+In agriculture, farm animals are bred more intensely than they would if left to themselves in the wild.
+So PETA’s idea would certainly reduce breeding numbers.
+However, wouldn’t this technically be reducing the amount of animals actually being given the chance to live a life?